top of page

 On-demand highlights after the match?
 Licence-free.
 But anyone telling you "ITVX live is no licence needed" is mixing up on-demand and live.
 The official TV Licensing guidance on streaming spells it out plainly.

 Before any of that, though, there's still the domestic season to finish.
-The Premier League finishes on Sunday, 24 May 2026.
-That is just two weeks before the World Cup begins.
+The Premier League finished on Sunday, 24 May 2026, just two weeks before the World Cup begins.
 Hence, there are still many May Premier League Showdowns.
 Analysing the latest data helps gauge which English players are arriving in North America in good form and which are struggling.

 BBC vs ITV – Who Shows What and When?